Sound Thinking NYC

 - participate in a series of events during their 11th or 12th grade school year;

-- apply for paid summer internships for summer 2019; and
+- apply for paid summer internships for the following summer; and

 - apply to take free college credit courses at CUNY during their junior and/or senior year of high school